Community Files

 CODE_OF_CONDUCT.md

-A code of conduct sets expectations for community behavior and helps create a welcoming environment.
-Most projects adopt a standard like the Contributor Covenant.
+A code of conduct sets expectations for community behavior and signals that your project takes a welcoming environment seriously.
+Most projects adopt a standard like the Contributor Covenant rather than writing one from scratch.

 Using the Contributor Covenant